The quiet achiever of the Mid West

 It was a special day when an active mound was found, but even better when some broken eggshell and downy feathers on the mound’s edge indicated a successful hatching.

 The Bungabandi Creek Restoration Project has also benefited from volunteer contributions.
-Brush has been laid in key sections of the disturbed creekbed and, together with closing a track through the creek, will slow water erosion and re-establish a more natural flow.
+Brush has been laid in key sections of the disturbed creek bed and, together with closing a track through the creek, this has effectively slowed water erosion and helped to re-establish a more natural flow.

 When the big reds and yellows of Eurardy Reserve come out to play, they draw an abundance of local birds and insects.